Quasilyte/STAP/docs/LXinYM.md

 ;; github repository: https://github.com/Quasilyte/STAP

-;; knowledge in Forth and/or Lisp can help you greatly.
+;; knowledge in Forth and/or Lisp will be handy to dive into STAP faster

 ;; first, we load the `stap.el' and setup the Emacs environment:
 (xstap:set-options '(return-stack-after-eval . t)
 		   '(flush-stack-before-eval . t))